Log on

 Currently the following modes are available:

-- Amplitude (volume): This view shows how much of the signal is loud vs. soft.
+• Amplitude (volume histogram): This view shows how much of the signal is loud vs. soft.
 It tends to be able to reveal things like distortion and compression.
-The actual purpose is not yet fully understood.
+The actual purpose is not yet fully clear.

 Download